 Summer Science Research Program

-- Mentored biomedical research program taking place on campus at The Rockefeller University
+- Mentored biomedical research program at The Rockefeller University

 - SSRP scholars will be on campus up to 35 hours per week during normal business hours